 As a result, the rebate management system is quietly helping companies in the construction industry get more value from their trade agreements—while reducing their headaches, risks and costs.

 How a rebate management system works in the real world

 One company that’s already deployed a Rebate Management System is Wolseley, the leading distributor of building materials, lumber products, industrial pipes, valves and fittings.
 Each year the company strikes retrospective payment deals with hundreds of suppliers, which ultimately account for millions of dollars of annual revenue.

 Traditionally, the company managed this entire process in Excel, with a separate spreadsheet for each supplier.
 This presented problems around accessibility for purchasing staff, accuracy of data, and the ability to report on expected rebate payments.

 So, Wolseley deployed a rebate management system to improve the management, visibility and tracking of these payment terms, as well as save time on deal administration.

 The Rebate Management System has helped the company to increase the levels of rebate achieved from suppliers, accurately report on all deals and rebates, and accurately record payments.
 It’s also helped the company to improve the visibility of approaching rebate thresholds, so it can act to maximize the benefit of its deals.

-Why not get introduced to our own SaaS Rebate Management System solution, DealTrack?
-At Enable, we’re constantly helping manufacturers, buying groups and wholesalers across the world to understand and embrace the potential of Rebate Management Systems—and we’d love to help you too.
+Why not get introduced to our own rebate management system?
+At Enable, we’re constantly helping manufacturers, buying groups and wholesalers across the world to understand and embrace the potential of rebate management systems—and we’d love to help you too.